hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/workshop_singlecell.md

    - Note how these markers highlight different excitatory neuron subtypes

 3. **Comparative analysis**
-   - Use the "Split by" feature to compare gene expression across cortical regions
+   - Color the cells according to the gene expression and expand the *brain_subregion* tab on the left to compare gene expression across cortical regions
    - Identify genes with region-specific expression patterns
    - Examine whether cell type proportions vary across regions

 > **Intermediate Questions for Part 3:**
 >
 >1.
-Select two different cortical regions and use the comparison feature to identify at least 3 genes that show >differential expression between them.
+Select two different cortical regions and use the comparison feature to identify at least 3 genes that show differential expression between them.
 >2.
-Do different inhibitory neuron subtypes (Pvalb+, Sst+, Vip+) show similar or different distributions across >cortical regions?
+Do different inhibitory neuron subtypes (Pvalb+, Sst+, Vip+) show similar or different distributions across cortical regions?
 Provide evidence.
 >3.
-Can you identify any genes that show gradients of expression across cortical regions rather than discrete >regional patterns?
+Can you identify any genes that show gradients of expression across cortical regions rather than discrete regional patterns?
 >4.
-Using the cell type proportions feature, determine which cell type shows the greatest variation in abundance >across cortical regions.
+Using the cell type proportions feature, determine which cell type shows the greatest variation in abundance across cortical regions.
 >

->5. **Worksheet Questions**
+> **Take home Questions**
 >   - What are the major cell types identified in the mouse cortex?
 >   - How do excitatory neurons differ across cortical layers?
 >   - Are there region-specific differences in cell type composition?